apache/mxnet/docs/tutorial/mnist.rst

    include("mnist-data.jl")
    train_provider, eval_provider = get_mnist_providers(batch_size)

-If you need to write your own data providers for customized data format, please refer to **TODO**: pointer to data provider API.
+If you need to write your own data providers for customized data format, please refer to :class:`AbstractDataProvider`.

 Given the architecture and data, we can instantiate an *model* to do the actual training. ``mx.FeedForward`` is the built-in model that is suitable for most feed-forward architectures.
 When constructing the model, we also specify the *context* on which the computation should be carried out.
 Because this is a really tiny MLP, we will just run on a single CPU device.